 Bugaboo Butterfly drives smoothly and there isn’t much difference between the Butterfly and the Yoyo2 when it comes to being able to maneuver around tight corners and suspension on wheels.
-It drives like a charm honestly.
+It drives like a charm honestly so no complaints here.

 While the wheels are durable, the stroller is a bit heavier and bigger than Yoyo which means it won’t always fit all smaller aircrafts (despite it being IATA certified).
 But, when the stroller is folded, all 4 wheels are down, unlike in Yoyo, so you don’t get your clothes covered in dirt.
 The break also makes up for the wheels, as it’s easy to lock and unlock.

 While the stroller looks elegant, I wish there were more colorful colors available as the Bugaboo Butterfly is currently only available in Black, Moss Green and Dark Blue.
 Before anyone purchases a black stroller I must advise that milk spills are the most visible on black – I’ve learned that with quite a few strollers 😉

 I honestly feel like the production was rushed as the stroller has been announced way before it’s been partially released.
 When I received the stroller I was confused about how to set some things up as it appeared to come with no instructions or paperwork.
 After some struggles and frustration (basically, horrible first impressions) I discovered that a folder with paperwork has been stuffed inside the stroller and the first thing I found was a paper correcting a bunch of instructions – some of it concerning the carry strap which we never got to figure out where to reposition – it always seemed to be stuck in a wrong place.